coolprobn/prabinpoudel.com.np/src/posts/articles/fix-missing-top-level-class-documentation-comment-rubocop.md

 ### Option 3: Add comment just above the class declaration

-You can also make the warning go away by adding the comment as warning suggests.
+You can also fix the warning by adding the comment by adding the comment above the class declaration.

 ```ruby
 # app/models/user.rb